-Theory and practice in the skills of drawing, composition and portrayal of volumetric space, utilizing various drawing media to explore ideas of image making.
+ART 3503 Drawing and Composition 3, Spring Theory and practice in the skills of drawing, composition and portrayal of volumetric space, utilizing various drawing media to explore ideas of image making.
 Prerequisite: ART 1103 or permission of instructor.

-ART 3793 Graphic Design Studio I 3, Fall Developing creative visual strategies for use in graphics.
-Establishing effective design methods and project management skills.
-Investigation and problem solving of graphic design issues.
-May be repeated for up to five hours.
-Prerequisite: ART 3343 or ART 3453, or permission of instructor.
-ART 3999 Cooperative Work Experience A supervised and evaluated work experience designed to supplement academic training with on-the-job training relevant to the student's career goals.
-Prerequisite: approval of Department chairman.
-ART 4229 Printmaking II-Intaglio 2 to 3, Spring Advanced work in a medium studied in ART 3229 or elementary work in a different intaglio method.
+ART 3739 Introduction to Digital Photography2 to 3, SpringThis course will be an introduction to digital photography.
+It will explore the techniques. aestheticsand ethics of digital photography and image editing software.
+Student isrequired to have accessto appropriate camera.
+A materials fee is charged.
+May be repeated for a total of five credit hours.Prerequisite: permission of instructor.
+ART 3799 Graphic Design II 2 to 3, Fall The creation and application of visual concepts in basic graphic design, with emphasis placed on visual solutions of realistic design problems.
+Assignments will require strong visual concepts and economy of thought.
+This course introduces students to all aspects of preparing design work for the printer in mechanical digital form.
+A meterials fee is charged.
+May be repeated for a total of five credit hours.
+Prerequisite: ART 2203, ART 2343, or permission of the instructor.
+ART 3999 Cooperative Work Experience 1 to 6 A supervised and evaluated work experience designed to supplement academic training with on- the-job training relevant to the student's career goals.
+Prerequisite: approval of division chairman.
+ART 4229 Printmaking II-Intaglio2 to 3, SpringAdvanced work in a medium studied in ART 3229 or elementary work in a different intagliomethod.
 Prerequisite: ART 3229.
 May be repeated for five total credit hours.
-A materials fee is charged.
-ART 4259 Printmaking II-Serigraphy 2 to 3, Fall Advanced work in serigraphy method studied in ART 3259 or elementary work in photo serigraphy methods.
+A materials fee ischarged.
+ART 4259 Printmaking II-Serigraphy2 to 3, FallAdvanced work in serigraphy method studied in ART 3259 or elementary work in photo serigraphy methods.
 Prerequisite: ART 3259.
 May be repeated for five total credit hours.
-A materials fee is charged.
-ART 4279 Watercolor Painting 2 to 3, Fall Study of the techniques in using transparent watercolor.
+A materials fee is charged.2 to 3, Fall ART 4279 Watercolor Painting2 to 3, FallStudy of the techniques in using transparent watercolor.
 Prerequisite: Art 1103 or permission.
 May be repeated for five total credit hours.
 ART 4319 Ceramics III 2 to 3, Fall Research and experimental work with individual choice of problems.
 Prerequisite: ART 3319.
 May be repeated for five total credit hours.
 A materials fee is charged.
 ART 4329 Advanced Topics in Art 1 to 4, On Demand An advanced course in a selected area of Art.
 Not for independent study.
 Prerequisite: junior standing.
-ART 4339 Painting III-Acrylic/Oil 2 to 3, Spring Advanced study and experience in student's chosen medium and technique.
-Prerequisite: ART 3339.
+ART 4339 Painting III-Acrylic/Oil2 to 3, SpringAdvanced study and experience in student's chosen medium and technique.
+Prerequisite: ART3339.
 May be repeated for five total credit hours.
-ART 4503 Advanced Drawing 3, Fall Advanced studies in drawing and composition.
+ART 4503 Advanced Drawing3, FallAdvanced studies in drawing and composition.
 A continuation of the study and discipline of drawing with an emphasis on draftsmanship and personal statement in the finished medium.
-Prerequisite: ART 3503 or permission of instructor.
-ART 4771 Practicum/Senior Exhibition Faculty-directed student activity in exhibition-related skills.
+Prerequisite: ART 3503 or permission of instructor.3, Fall ART 4771 Practicum/Senior Exhibition 1 Faculty-directed student activity in exhibition-related skills.
 This is the capstone experience in art and art education degrees.
 Students will be expected to document their exhibition, provide a catalog and/or statement of purpose and hang their exhibition.
-ART 4793 Graphic Design Studio II 3, Spring Further studies in developing creative visual strategies for use in graphics.
-Advanced study in establishing effective design methods and project management skills.
-Investigation and problem solving of graphic design issues.
-May be repeated for up to five hours.
+1 ART 4799 Graphic Design III 2 to 3, Spring The development of sound conceptual thinking and problem-solving skills through the creation and implementation of specific design systems.
+A materials fee is charged.
+May be repeated for a total of five credit hours.
 Prerequisite: ART 3793 or permission of instructor.
-ART 4999 Independent Study in Art 1 to 4 Independent study for juniors and seniors with at least a B average in Art.
+ART 4999 Independent Study in Art1 to 4Independent study for juniors and seniors with at least a B average in Art.
 Prerequisites: approval of the dean and completion a 4999 Independent Study form.